 I tell children and adults alike that being nice doesn’t mean being powerless and allowing ourselves to be bullied.
 Being nice isn’t about having no preference or opinion and it doesn’t mean being okay with everything.

 That’s not being a nice person… It’s being weak, or lazy, or worse.

-If you always pay for someone during meals and they never offer to pay, you can choose to split the bill the next time.
+If you always pay for someone’s meals and they never offer to pay, you can choose to split the bill the next time.
 Being a nice person doesn’t mean you are obligated to do things that make you unhappy.

-If your niceness is something you’re complaining, or even feeling a bit annoyed with, you’re not being nice, you’re allowing yourself to be taken advantage of.
+If your niceness is something you’re complaining about or even feeling a bit annoyed with, you’re not being nice, you’re allowing yourself to be taken advantage of.
 That’s not niceness or generosity, that’s passive-aggressiveness.

 When we feel taken advantage of, it has very little to do with us being a nice person and very much to do with our inability to say ‘no’ and to communicate why.

 Being nice doesn’t mean not communicating our frustration or upset.
 It just means communicating without negativity or losing our temper.

 There are many ways of saying one thing and we can choose to voice our discontentment and disagreement in a calm, rational and nice way.